schlpbch/ojp-rest-api/spec/analysis.md

 - `OJPTripInfo` to `/ojp-trips`

 While the mapping feels quite straight forward, however some design decision need to be taken.
-Thoughts on them are described below:
+Thoughts on topics identified are described
+below:

 ## Topics